hybridgroup/gobot/platforms/beaglebone/README.md

 - Insert SD card into your (powered-down) board, hold down the USER/BOOT button (if using Black) and apply power, either by the USB cable or 5V adapter.

-- If using an original BeagleBone, you are done.
+- If all you want to do it boot once from the SD card, it should now be booting.

 - If using BeagleBone Black and desire to write the image to your on-board eMMC, you'll need to follow the instructions at http://elinux.org/Beagleboard:BeagleBoneBlack_Debian#Flashing_eMMC.
 When the flashing is complete, all 4 USRx LEDs will be steady on or off.
 The latest Debian flasher images automatically power down the board upon completion.
 This can take up to 45 minutes.
 Power-down your board, remove the SD card and apply power again to be complete.